 Sam grimaced briefly, knowing that for anyone who actually knew the people involved the the Stargate program, thinking that they were working on Deep Space Radar Telemetry was absurd.
 Sam was surprised that the Airforce hadn't managed to come up with a better cover story.
 "Something like that sir, yes."

 "Well, if you were to imagine yourself but with an attitude problem, you might just get Jennifer Hailey.
 She's brilliant - her SAT's were even higher than yours - but she came here for a challenge, and she isn't getting one.
-She doesn't do the assignments, or does ones that she thinks they should be instead, she argues, she gets into fights.
+She doesn't do the assignments, or writes what she thinks they should be instead.
+She argues, she gets into fights.
 And, as of shortly after your lecture, she is no longer our problem."
 Kerrigan stated matter of factly.

 "Why?
 What happened?"
 Sam queried.
-She didn't want a person with that much potential - although they had recruited Willow at 18, that didn't mean they'd start recruiting everyone at that age, but in a few years Hailey could be a valuable asset.
+She didn't want a person with that much potential to slip away.
+After all, even though they had recruited Willow at 18, that didn't mean they'd start recruiting everyone at that age, but in a few years Hailey could be a valuable asset.

 "She got into a fight with a fellow classmate.
 Apparently he insulted her height.
 Hailey broke his nose."
 Kerrigan answered, a slight hint of amusement coloring his voice.
 "But I have no choice but to let her go after that.